Amorpha juglandis: Biology

 The adult moth is nocturnal, active mainly during the early hours of the night.

 The caterpillar feeds on alder (Alnus), hickory (Carya), hazelnut (Corylus), beech (Fagus), walnut (Juglans), and hop-hornbeam (Ostrya) species.
 When attacked by a bird, the caterpillar produces a high-pitched whistle by expelling air from pairs of spiracles in its abdomen.
-This antipredator adaptation may startle the bird, which may then reject the caterpillar.
+This whistle is similar to the alarm signal produced by various bird species.
+One group of researchers in Montana hypothesized that this is a form of mimicry that functions as an antipredator adaptation to startle the bird, causing them to potentially reject the caterpillar.